mikeiz404/adblockpluschrome/README.md

 ### Building the extension

-Run the following command in the project directory:
+Run one of the following commands in the project directory, depending on your target platform:

     ./build.py -t chrome build -k adblockpluschrome.pem
+    ./build.py -t edge build

-This will create a build with a name in the form _adblockpluschrome-1.2.3.nnnn.crx_
+This will create a build with a name in the form _adblockpluschrome-1.2.3.nnnn.crx_ or _adblockplusedge-1.2.3.nnnn.appx_.
 Note that you don't need an existing signing key for Chrome, a new key will be created automatically if the file doesn't exist.

 ### Development environment

 To simplify the process of testing your changes you can create an unpacked development environment.
-For that run the following command:
+For that run one of the following commands:

     ./build.py -t chrome devenv
+    ./build.py -t edge devenv

-This will create a _devenv.chrome_ directory in the repository.
-In Chrome you should load the directory as an unpacked extension.
+This will create a _devenv.platform_ directory in the repository.
+In Chrome you should load _devenv.chrome_ as an unpacked extension directory.
 After making changes to the source code re-run the command to update the development environment, the extension should reload automatically after a few seconds.

+For Edge you should load _devenv.edge/Extension_ as an unpacked extension directory.
+Edge build does not automatically detect changes, so after rebuilding the extension you should manually force reloading it in Edge by hitting the _Reload Extension_ button.

 Running the unit tests
 ----------------------